gigapipehq/github-actions/README.md

 ## Repo structure

-The monorepo uses [PNPM Workspaces](https://pnpm.io/6.x/workspaces) to manage packages and dependencies and [TurboRepo](https://turborepo.org/) as the tasks orchestration tool.
+The monorepo uses [PNPM Workspaces](https://pnpm.io/workspaces) to manage packages and dependencies and [TurboRepo](https://turborepo.org/) as the tasks orchestration tool.
 This is the structure:

 ```
 .
 ├── actions
 │   ├── changelog-reader
 │   │   ├── Contains the source code for the changelog-reader action.
+├── workflows
+│   ├── pr-automation
+│   │   ├── Contains examples of workflows used for pull request automation.
 │
 ├── configs
 │   ├── eslint